top of page

 Prep-time: ~10 minutes

-Equipment: Food Processor, or Blender, muffin tin(s), muffin liners, large bowl, whisk, spatula, ice cream scooper, measuring cups, liquid measuring cup, measuring spoons, toothpick.
+Equipment: Food Processor, or Blender, muffin tin(s), muffin liners, 2 large baking bowls, whisk, spatula, ice cream scooper, measuring cups, liquid measuring cup, measuring spoons, toothpick.

 *As an Amazon and King Arthur Associate, I earn from qualifying purchases.